erasmus-without-paper/ewp-reference-connector/doc/activities/WP5.3-Development-of-connectors-by-WP-partners-starting-from-specifiactions-for-reference-connector/WP5.3.1 - Management of development.md

 ## WP5.3.1 - Management of development

 This table shows which partner who had developed which API and are ready for interchangeing information.
-An API name that are shown in **Bold** is ready for development (stable API's) according to specification on http://developers.erasmuswithoutpaper.eu/
+The API:s are devided in the same matter as chapter specification on http://developers.erasmuswithoutpaper.eu/

 | API/Partner                                 | Umeå  | Gent  | Porto |  SOP  | KION  | Sigma | Oslo  | Warsaw | Others|